 Mitigation of dynamic actions (fatigue, seismic) on steel building, storage (e.g., warehouse, industrial racks) and renewable energy (e.g., wind) structures, with increased lifetime, repairability, and reuse.

 I cover these topics at both component and full-scale levels up to high TRL levels (e.g. pilot scale) to contribute to the construction sector’s transition toward a digitalised and sustainable production of safe and elegant structures requiring less material and energy consumption.
-I have been a team leader and principal coordinator in several research projects, cooperating with the steel construction industry, different disciplines, and worldwide research institutes.
+I have been a team leader and principal coordinator in several European research projects, cooperating with the steel construction industry, different disciplines, and worldwide research institutes.

 I transfer my research experience to the civil engineering and architecture students in terms of teaching, MSc and PhD thesis supervision.
 Most of my teaching involves numerical simulation and experimentation in the classes, laboratories, and online, having Socrates in mind: